wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/137-submission-from-norrish-to-talboys.md

 ---
+doc_date: '1980-12-15'
+doc_num: 137
+doc_order: 137
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[Footnote to original text reads: ''The CAl surveyed its members who
+    had subsidiaries operating in New Zealand.
+It discovered that, on average, the cost to these companies of employing labour in comparable activities in New Zealand was less than half (47%) the cost in Australia.
+This huge discrepancy was accounted for by lower wage costs in New Zealand and much higher "on-costs" in Australia (eg the generous holiday loadings).'']'
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[Footnote to original text reads: These issues were discussed in some
+    detail in the 1979 NZIER study ''Administrative Options for Closer Economic Relations between Australia and New Zealand''.]'
-title: "137 Submission from Norrish to Talboys"
+title: Submission from Norrish to Talboys
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9007
 vol_id: 23
-doc_date: 1980-12-15
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 137 Submission from Norrish to Talboys

-## Wellington, 15 December 1980
+Wellington, 15 December 1980

 ## The Benefits to New Zealand from a Closer Economic Relationship with Australia